Hiroshi Lockheimer: Early life

-Lockheimer, born in 1975, grew up in Tokyo, the son of Japanese and German parents.
+Lockheimer was born in 1975 and grew up in Tokyo, he is the son of a Japanese mother and German father.
 He lived in Japan until the age of 18.
 In 1993, Lockheimer moved to the United States to enter Rice University in Houston, Texas.
 Lockheimer didn't enjoy his time in Texas and dropped out to move back to Tokyo to study programming.
 Lockheimer returned to the United States in 1997, and three years later became the first employee of Andy Rubin's start-up, called Danger Inc.

 Google

-Lockheimer was approached by Andy Rubin after Android got acquired by Google.
+Lockheimer was approached by Andy Rubin after Android was acquired by Google.
 In 2015, Lockheimer described his interaction with Rubin to Fast Company:

 He knew my interest in consumer devices, and specifically wireless devices.
 He called me up and said, ‘Hey, you know, we’re doing this thing at Google now, we got acquired.
 I can’t really tell you what we’re doing, but I think you’re really going to be excited about it.
 You should come talk to us'.

 Lockheimer joined Google's Android team in April 2006, 19 months before the public unveiling of Android 1.0.
 Lockheimer initially started as Android's executive director, and was promoted to vice president of engineering in 2011.
-As of October 2015, Lockheimer is Google's senior vice president of Android, Chrome, ChromeOS & Play.
+From October 2015 to April 2024, Lockheimer was Google's senior vice president of Android, Chrome, ChromeOS & Play.